IntelliSenseIoT/XserverIoTOnboardTask.NET/Docker/WSL2_Port_Forwarding_Configuration.md

 # Recommended Long-Term Solution

-WSL2 is an excellent solution for:
+WSL is an excellent solution for:
 - development,
 - testing,
 - demonstrations.